PawelPopkiewicz/CS3305-2025-Team-10/README.md

 - The containers rely on a file called `.env` existing in the same directory as `docker-compose.yml`
 - This file contains the api key for GTFS api (The real time bus data)
 - The file cannot be put on github because it would be compromised, the method of distribution is just manual now, so you need to create this file in your project root
-- The file was provided

 ### Running docker containers

 - Docker needs to be installed, run `docker -v` to check it is running on your system
-- First the containers need to be build and then run (building takes ~1 min, but running them is < 5s)
+- First the containers need to be build and then run (building takes 16 min, but running them is 5 mins for the first time, then <2 min after, depends on device specs)

 ```bash
 docker compose build